thoth-tech/SplashKit-Tutorial/Tutorials/Car-Race-Tutorial/Step1-Starting Setup.md

 To install SplashKit, follow these steps:

 1. Visit the [SplashKit website](https://splashkit.io/articles/installation/) and find the installation guide for your operating system (Windows, macOS, or Linux).
-2. Follow the instructions provided in the installation guide to download and install SplashKit on your computer.
+2. Follow the instructions provid ed in the installation guide to download and install SplashKit on your computer.
 3. Make sure to install any additional programs or libraries required by SplashKit as indicated in the installation guide.

 ### Creating Your Project